I never thought it would happen to me.

 It may be tempting to treat it as a “phase”… to push it under the carpet and hope that it will just go away.
 More often than not though, this is not the case.

-So, address it with the steps above the best you can.
+So, address it with the steps above as best as you can.
 And start working on improving the emotional intelligence of both your kids and yourself too, so you can deal with future instances of disconnection with calm dialogue rather than high-strung drama.

 Good luck to you mama.
 You’ve got this!